telerik/kendo-ui-core/docs/api/javascript/spreadsheet/sheet.md

 ### fromJSON

-Loads the widget state and sheet data from JSON.
+Loads the sheet from an object in the format defined in the [sheet configuration](/api/javascript/ui/spreadsheet#configuration.sheets).

-The schema follows the same structure as the [widget configuration](/api/javascript/ui/spreadsheet#configuration).

-> An official JSON schema will be published once the component goes out of Beta.
+> The configuration and cell values will be merged.

 #### Parameters